 It takes guts to run a business--but it also takes a firm grasp on how different businesses function if you’re going to succeed as an entrepreneur.
 Depending on your line of work, your income projections and tax bracket, and whether you plan to take on corporate partners or hire staff (full-time or freelance), you face several choices--each with broad implications on your personal financial picture.

-The Tax Cuts and Jobs Act, changes in property tax deductions may shift new home buyers’ strategy to the market and existing owners deductions at tax time.
+Real estate is practically a rite of passage in America, with home ownership easily considered a classic milestone marking adulthood and success.
+However, under the new Tax Cuts and Jobs Act, changes in property tax deductions may shift would-be owners’ approach to the market and existing owners deductions at tax time.

 While taxes are due in April for calendar 2017, certain gestures must be made before 2017 ends.
 Freelancers should make sure to open retirement accounts (SEP IRA) by 12/31, even though they have until mid-April to fund them.
 Freelancers should also review income from 2017 to see if it’s trending higher or lower, and whether that might impact taxes.
 Mitigation strategies in an up year might include adding funds to a retirement account or HSA, which can help lower adjusted income.

 With few exceptions, insurance is mandatory for Americans.
 Those who don't have a policy through work or, if self-employed, don't purchase their own policy, face tax penalties.
 You can open and invest in a Healthcare Savings Account (HSA) to take advantage of healthcare cost tax deductions--but doing so may require that you buy one of the more "deluxe" HSA-approved plans on the marketplace.